-Lana Finney is an accomplished environmental lawyer and litigator.
+Lana Finney is an accomplished environmental lawyer, litigator and a certified specialist in environmental law.
 She advises clients on environmental liabilities and deal structures, provides strategic solutions for dealing with contaminated sites and remediation, helps clients to navigate the permit and approvals process, and regularly litigates environmental issues before the Ontario courts and the Environmental Review Tribunal.
 Lana also provides environmental and regulatory advice related to public-private partnerships and renewable-energy projects.

 Clients benefit from Lana’s broad range of legal expertise and client-centred approach.
 She successfully defends clients charged with environmental and regulatory offences under federal and provincial legislation, appeals remediation orders, and regularly defends and prosecutes environmental litigation claims by landlords, tenants and neighbouring property owners.